 In the morning, Dag Sletmo, Senior Vice President at DNB Seafood, looked at some of the ways digitalization is driving the salmon industry forward.
-He talked about how a lot of the latest advances have been a long time in the making, but it’s only now that data is cheap enough, and technology in general is fast enough, that the industry can really make full use of them.
+He talked about how a lot of the latest advances have been a long time in the making, but it’s only now that data is cheap enough, and technology, in general, is fast enough, that the industry can really make full use of them.

-Dag also emphasized that now is the right time for salmon processors to jump on the Industry 4.0 train: “There will be winners and losers in salmon during this digitalization phase over next decade.
+Dag also emphasized that now is the right time for salmon processors to jump on the Industry 4.0 train: “There will be winners and losers in salmon during this digitalization phase over the next decade.
 There is a danger of waiting too long – of thinking it’s safe to wait and see what happens for other salmon processors before jumping aboard.”

 In the afternoon, Arturo Clément, Chairman of the Chilean Salmon Association, presented insights into how Chilean salmon producers are using the latest advances to face challenges and secure their competitive position.